-- Why 125 matters: The safe harbor from the doctrine of constructive receipt - Plan document: Employers must adopt a written plan document with certain content included - Making/changing elections: Irrevocable election rule and permitted election change events
+- Why §125 matters: The safe harbor from the doctrine of constructive receipt - Plan document: Employers must adopt a written plan document with certain content included - Making/changing elections: Irrevocable election rule and permitted election change events - Use-It-Or-Lose-It: Grace periods, run-out periods, carryovers, and forfeitures-oh my! - Nondiscrimination: The basics for each NDT, diving into the weeds of the 55% average benefits test

-Why Does 125 Matter?
+Why Does §125 Matter?